 We also visited the Basilica of Saint Anthony of Padua, which contains some of his relics and toured around the city.

 The next day we were off to Zurich.
-So stay tuned for the next instalment of my wonderful journey through Europe….
+So stay tuned for the next installment of my wonderful journey through Europe….
+Read about my Alpine travel adventure here.